srph/til/2015-06-24-css-margin-collapse.md

 ```

 What would be the margin between the `h1` and `p` element be?
 It's `25px` just as you were thinking (or maybe not?).

-**Margin collapsing**.
-More about on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/margin_collapsing).
-TL;DR: When two blocks have intersecting margins, the larger margin is used (and the smaller margin is discarded).